 Draft Analyzer Walkthrough

-I’m going to outline the process of setting up a league and highlight some of the features of the software.
-I recommend opening this article up in a separate window so that you can follow along with the DA in another window.
+This article will outline the process of setting up a league and highlight some of the key features the software has to offer.
+I recommend that you open Draft Analyzer in a separate window in order to get the most out of this tutorial.

 Setting Up Your League

-First, you should go to the Draft Analyzer landing page and hit the “Launch Draft Analyzer” button.
-Once you enter your details, you should end up at the DA home page.
-At the top of the page, there’s an “Add League” button.
-You can manually enter your league settings, use a template, copy an existing league or import league settings from the popular league hosting sites.
+Under tools on the 4for4 site, head to the Draft Analyzer landing page and click on the “Launch Draft Analyzer” button.
+In the middle of the page, you’ll see a blue “add league” button.
+Before clicking the button, you can enter your league name then manually enter the league settings, use a league template, copy an existing league, or import the settings from all of the popular league hosting sites.

 Using the Draft Analyzer